Arcadia, New York

 Arcadia is a town in Wayne County, New York, United States.
 The population was 14,244 at the 2010 census.

 The Town of Arcadia is on the south border of the county and is east of Rochester, New York.

 The primary postal district covering the Town of Arcadia is ZIP Code 14513 for Newark.

 History

-The town was first settled circa 1791.

-The Town of Arcadia was formed from the Town of Lyons in 1825.

-An asylum for the mentally disabled was established in Arcadia in 1789.
+Prior to its split and founding in 1825, the land which Arcadia sits was purchased in the Phelps and Gorham Purchase, which included much of the land of present day New York west of Seneca Lake.
+By 1789, white settlers were making their way through the future area of Wayne County, and by 1811, the town of Lyons had been founded to the east of present day Arcadia.
+By 1825, Lyons had grown big enough that the 48th session of the New York State Legislature split Arcadia from Lyons.

 Hydesville, New York was a hamlet in the Town of Arcadia.
-It no longer exists, but was the hometown of the spiritualist Fox Sisters.
+It was the hometown of the spiritualist Fox Sisters.

 In 1957, the Bergen Swamp Preservation Society acquired Zurich Bog for conservation.

 The town is part of the Erie Canalway National Heritage Corridor.

 Geography

 According to the United States Census Bureau, the town has a total area of 52.1 sqmi, of which 52.0 sqmi is land and 0.1 sqmi (0.19%) is water.

 The Erie Canal passes across the town and through the Village of Newark.
 The east end of "the Wide Waters," a wide part of the canal, is in the town.

 The terrain contains many drumlins from past glaciation as well as the Zurich Bog.

 The southern town line is the border of Ontario County.

 New York State Route 31 (east-west) intersects New York State Route 88 in Newark, just south of the Erie Canal.